Here are some things to know about Washington adoption.

 - Concept of adoption as a lifelong developmental process and commitment

-- Potential for child to have feelings of identify confusion and loss regarding separation from birth parents
+- Potential for a child to have feelings of identity confusion and loss regarding separation from birth parents

-- Relevance of child’s relation with siblings and potential benefit to the child providing a continuing relationship and contact with known siblings
+- The relevance of child’s relationship with siblings and potential benefit to the child providing a continuing relationship and contact with known siblings

 - Disclosure of the fact of adoption to the child